Meet the board

-I spent 30 years working in housing and regeneration, at the regional and national level. before moving to teach in the further education sector.
-I was elected as Labour Councillor for Macclesfield West and Ivy in 2015.
+I spent 30 years working in housing and regeneration, at a regional and national level, before moving to teach in the further education sector.
+I was elected as a Labour councillor for Macclesfield West and Ivy ward in 2015.

-Since May 2019, I have been a member of the Cabinet of Cheshire East Council and hold the portfolio for the Environment & Regeneration.
-I also sit on various boards in my Councillor role including the Council’s Northern Planning Committee, as well as the Crewe Town Board, and am Cheshire East Council’s representative on outside bodies including the: Cheshire Fire Authority, Macclesfield College of Further Education and the Manchester Airport Consultative Committee.
+I also sit on various boards in my councillor role including Cheshire East Council’s Northern Planning Committee, as well as the Crewe Town Board, and am Cheshire East Council’s representative on outside bodies including the Cheshire Fire Authority, Macclesfield College of Further Education and the Manchester Airport Consultative Committee.

-Outside politics, I have three grown-up children, played over 500 times for Macclesfield RUFC, and am a lifelong supporter of Macclesfield Town FC, now of course Macclesfield FC.
-FC.
+Outside politics, I have three grown-up children, played more than 500 times for Macclesfield Rugby Club and am a lifelong supporter of Macclesfield Town FC, now Macclesfield FC.

 Councillor Jill Rhodes, Leader of Crewe Town Council

-I am the Leader of Crewe Town Council and member of Crewe Town Board and would like to share my perspective on what the Towns Fund could bring Crewe, if the town is successful in its bid.
+I am the Leader of Crewe Town Council and member of Crewe Town Board and would like to share my perspective on what the Towns Fund could bring Crewe.

 Simon Yates, Community Representative